philip-long/MATLAB/constrained-manipulation-planar-robots/Readme.md

 # ConstrainedManipulationPlanarExample
 This folder contains all files needed to reproduce the planar robot results using the constrained manipulability polytope.
-Note in order to run this code you will need the [MPT3 library](https://www.mpt3.org/)
+Note in order to run this code you will need the [MPT3 library](https://www.mpt3.org/) ), [utility functions](https://github.com/philip-long/MATLAB/tree/master/UtilityFunctions) and [geometric functions](https://github.com/philip-long/MATLAB/tree/master/GeometricFunctions)

 ## Matlab_files
 Contains the MATLAB files to generate the manipulability polytopes, analyze the workspace etc.